1 dead, pregnant woman injured after crash involving suspected DUI driver: Police

 According to Chief Inspector Scott Small, a 30-year-old man driving a Nissan SUV was killed after being struck by the driver of an Acura.

-A 30-year-old woman, who was 5-months pregnant was also inside the SUV, was rushed to the hospital.
-Her condition is unknown at this time.
+A 30-year-old woman, who was 5-months pregnant, was also inside the SUV.
+She was rushed to the hospital.
+The condition of the woman is unknown at this time.

 According to Small, the 43-year-old male driver of the Acura is being questioned because he "appeared to be impaired at the scene."

-A female passenger of the Acura, who also seemed impaired, is being questioned, Small said.
+A female passenger of the same vehicle, who also seemed impaired, is being questioned, Small said.

 Both occupants of the Acura were not injured.